 Let's Replace Excel and Keep the Familiarity

-The bottom line is this - Excel is very easy to use, which is one reason so many businesses use it.
+The bottom line is this - Excel is very easy to use, which is one reason so many businesses leverage it.
 But as we've seen it has limitations.
 Many of today's datasets simply won't work in it.
+Enter Dataiku.

-Even better than seeing my data in front of me, as I write my recipes to prepare my data for analysis, I can see how the transformations I'll apply will affect the data, all without changing the underlying data!
+Even better than just seeing my data, is that I can see how the transformations I'm thinking of applying will affect the data, all without changing the underlying data!

 What About My Macros?